helloravisha/DataDog-ECS-AWS-Microservices/README.md

 ## Log Ingesiton & Monitoring ( Fluentd , Datadog )

-In today's cloud computing having containers and having  data growing exponentially and distributed we need centralized logging and a mechanism to ship the logs.
-In today's world there are different log shippers available in the cloud world like Filebeat, Logstash, Fluentd, etc. I had leveraged fluentd  here for ingesting the logs to Data dog which is our log monitoring  tool. fluent is configured as a side car and sits along with the container to ship the logs to the configured destination.
-With aws ecs we can configure the same along with the task definition, following is the configuration i made for shipping the logs from aws  ecs container.
+In today's cloud computing having containers and having  data growing exponentially ,  we need a centralized logging mechanism to ship the logs.
+In today's world, there are different log shippers available in the cloud world like Filebeat, Logstash, Fluentd, etc. I had leveraged fluentd  here for ingesting the logs to Data dog which is our log monitoring  tool. fluentD is configured as a side car and sits along with the container to ship the logs to the configured destination.
+With aws ecs,  we can configure the same along with the task definition, following is the configuration, i made for shipping the logs from aws  ecs container.

 Following is one of my blog post on centralized logging , which talks about different logs stacks like ELK
 <br>https://ravishajava.com/2018/08/10/log-management-kubernetes/